Whether it's the morning traffic crunch on the Dan Ryan or that laundry list of appointments, everyone has stress.

 Stress can lead to increased muscle tension, and certain people will manifest that stress by grinding or clenching their teeth, especially while asleep.

-“Cortisol (released by your body during stress) tends to make both women and men — but especially menopausal women — deposit fat more in the belly area,” she says.
-Excess fat stored around the middle is linked to increased risk for cardiovascular disease and diabetes.
+“Cortisol (released by your body during stress) tends to make both women and men — but especially menopausal women — deposit fat more in the belly area, which can lead to belly fat,” she says.
+Excess fat stored around the middle is linked to increased risk for cardiovascular disease and Type 2 diabetes.

 Studies show that elevated cortisol levels can lead to physiological changes in the brain, including the degeneration of cells that help regulate memory and mood, Zajecka says.